techidaily/site-win11/source/_posts/reviving-windows-discords-inadequate-search-mechanism.md

  Here are the steps you need to reinstall Discord's Windows version:

-1. First, uninstall Discord properly using one of the[ways to remove Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+1. First, uninstall Discord properly using one of the [ways to remove Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
-2. Go to the[Discord Downloads](https://discord.com/download) website and click**Download for Windows** .
+2. Go to the [Discord Downloads](https://discord.com/download) website and click**Download for Windows** .
 This will download an executable (EXE) file on your desktop.
 ![Discord Downloads Website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/discord-downloads-website.jpg)
 3. Double-click the downloaded file to launch the Discord installer setup.
 4. Log in to your Discord account and try searching messages now via the search bar.